-Popularized by the cult-classic Disney hit, Dalmatians are iconic for their spotted coats and outgoing personalities.
-In the movie, these dogs are seen as wicked clever dogs.
-But are the Dalmatians as intelligent as they’re portrayed in the movies?
+Popularized by a cult-classic Disney hit, Dalmatians are iconic for their spotted coats and their outgoing yet energetic personalities.
+In the film 101 Dalmatians, these dogs are seen as wicked clever.
+But are the Dalmatian as intelligent as they’re portrayed?

-Though the 62nd place isn’t something to scoff at, we think Dalmatians are actually smarter than their ranking.
+Being 62nd place isn’t something to scoff at.
+However, we do think Dalmatians are actually smarter than their ranking.
 After all, measuring “canine intelligence” is a lot more complex than you’d think.
-Let’s explore the several types of dog IQ and what actually makes these dogs smart.
+Read on to learn the 3 types of dog intelligence and what actually makes them smart.